dexie/dexie-website/docs/Table/Table.hook('creating').md

 <table>
   <tr>
     <td>primKey</td>
-    <td>The primary key of the object being added, or undefined in case primary key will be created by the system.</td>
+    <td>The primary key of the object being added, or undefined when the primary key is created by the system.</td>
   </tr>
   <tr>
     <td>obj</td>